Nancy Tobler | Data Analyst, MLM Compensation Consulting

 Overall Payout Standard

 How does a company pay its sales force for the behavior it desires?
-What percentage of your profits should you pay out?
+What percentage of your profits should your compensation plan pay out?
 How much can you afford to pay out?
 For $1,000 of product sales, should the payout be $60? $100? $200?

 The commission payout standard in the industry today is 40-45%.
 Most companies want to pay the 40-45% in commissions, and the rest in incentives like car programs and trips.
 That is the percentage payout of the wholesale dollar—the money that comes in from the distributor.

-When determining the percentages you’re going to pay, it’s a good idea to think about your theoretical payout.
-Theoretical payout is the percentage the plan would pay if all commissions were paid out in every case.
+When determining the percentages your compensation plan is going to pay, it’s a good idea to think about your theoretical payout.
+Theoretical compensation plan payout is the percentage the plan would pay if all commissions were paid out in every case.
 The theoretical payout should not be more than 8% above actual payout to avoid disappointing distributors expecting more.

 How do you distribute the standard 45% commission?
 The standard is to pay individuals 5% of their downline volume, but you can’t pay a 5% commission to all upline distributors.
 A distributor might have a 50-person upline.
 If the company paid 5% to everyone in a 50-person upline, the total payout would be 250%!
 You must determine how far into the upline you’re going to pay.